 Tier 1 comprises a single management committee, the CSi Executive Committee ('ExCo').
-It is chaired by the CEO and members include the Deputy CEO, CFO, CRO, Head of Internal Audit, Chief Compliance Officer ('CCO'), Business Heads and other Support Head Senior Managers.
+It is chaired by the CEO and members include the Deputy CEO, CFO, CRO, COO, Business Heads and other Support Head Senior Managers.
 The Deputy CEO, deputises as Chair when necessary.

 The purpose of the ExCo is to support the CEO, in the day-to-day management of CSi and, in particular, in the delivery of the strategy agreed by the Board.
 The ExCo facilitates the decision-making process which impacts all aspects of CSi including: culture, strategy, revenue, reporting, policy, regulatory compliance, risk and control, costs and people.
-The ExCo is also responsible for identifying and escalating issues to the Board or relevant Board committees for review, recommendation and/or approval as necessary.
+The ExCo is also responsible for identifying and escalating issues to the Board or relevant Board Committees for review, recommendation and/or approval as necessary.